keeganpaleshi/RMTest/README.md

 `slope_MeV_per_ch` fixes the linear calibration slope:

-- When provided, only the Po‑214 peak is used to determine the intercept, so the two‑point fit is skipped.
+- When `float_slope` is false, only the Po‑214 peak is used to determine the intercept and the two‑point fit is skipped.
-- Set `float_slope` to `true` to treat the slope as a prior instead of fixing it; the two‑point fit will refine the slope using the data.
+- With `float_slope` true (the default), the slope acts as a prior and the two‑point fit refines both slope and intercept.
 - Provide `intercept_MeV` along with the slope to bypass searching for the Po‑214 peak entirely.
 - The command-line option `--calibration-slope` overrides this value from the